dharani73/Daily-exercises/README.md

 # Daily-exercises

-This is the beginning of website
+This is the beginning of websites